 Scripts definition

-All the configuration is set, we now need to define our Vite scripts in our package.json
+All the configuration is set, let's have a look at the Vite scripts in our package.json

 "scripts": {